2028 Republican Presidential Nominee: J.D. Vance Increases Lead on the Prediction Markets

 Photo By - Sipa USA via Reuters Connect

-We’re still two years away from the next US presidential election cycle, but doesn’t mean there’s not a massive buzz around who will be top of the ticket for the Republican and Democrat parties.
+We’re still two years away from the next U.S. presidential election cycle, but that hasn't stopped a huge wave of speculation over who will be chosen to represent the major parties.

-The most interesting name?
-Donald J Trump.
-The encumbent president is in the second of his two allowed terms, and it would take a change in the law to enable The Apprentice star to sit another term.
+Because the incumbent president is currently serving the second of his two constitutionally allowed terms, it would require a change to federal law to enable the former The Apprentice star to serve a third term.

-Is it ever too early to start sweating the next presidential cycle?
-If you’re a normal, well-adjusted human being with hobbies, yes.
-If you’re a political degenerate looking for value in a market that won’t settle for four years, absolutely not.
+Is it too early to hit the prediction markets and start sweating the next presidential cycle?
+If you’re a normal, well-adjusted human being with healthy hobbies, then we’d say yes.

-Our analysis dives deep into the most likely contenders, the potential upsets, and the factors that could sway the outcome.
+Our analysis dives deep into the most likely contenders, the potential upsets and the factors that could sway the outcome.
+Here’s what the prediction markets have to say.

 Enjoying Covers content?
 Add us as a preferred source on your Google account Add as a preferred source on Google